All lease agreements must contain certain information that is specifically mandated by Federal law, such as:

 - Health, pest, and other hazard disclosures,

 - The amount of security deposit and rent due

 - The location and date of where and when the rent is to be paid

 Not all states will have the same rental and leasing requirements, and they will often differ on some important issues.

-It is suggested that you familiarize yourself with your state’s specific requirements to help create a comprehensive Lease and Rental Agreement to best protect your legal and financial rights.
+It is suggested that you familiarize yourself with Washington’s specific requirements to help create a comprehensive Lease and Rental Agreement to best protect your legal and financial rights.

 1. Washington State Residential Lease Agreement Sample

 The sample lease agreement below describes a contract between “Landlord” Bernard Shane and “Tenant” Rosemary Uttgard.
-He agrees to rent a room in Seattle for $650.00 per month for a fixed term beginning on June 26, 2017 and ending on June 30, 2018.
+He agrees to rent a room in Seattle for $650.00 per month for a fixed term.
 The tenant agrees to pay for all utilities and services for the Premises.

 This is a good example of a simple lease agreement’s provisions, and how one should look in its final form.

 Washington imposes specific and distinct requirements for landlords and tenants when executing a Lease/Rental Agreement.
 For example, Washington statute provides for the following:

 - A landlord is unrestricted in how much they may request as a security deposit from the tenant.
 (No statute)